Frequently Asked Questions

 Even before this acquisition, Qualified customers were hitting limitations:

-Qualified's 6+ month onboarding with assigned implementation resources isn't a feature—it's a symptom of complexity.
+Qualified's 6+ month onboarding with assigned implementation resources isn't a feature.
+It's a symptom of complexity.
 Companies need dedicated integration work, custom scripting, and ongoing configuration.
 That complexity doesn't decrease under enterprise ownership.

-Rigid Contracts
+Rigid contracts

 Three-year minimum commitments with no month-to-month option.
 For a category evolving as rapidly as AI-powered engagement, locking into a multi-year contract means committing to yesterday's technology.

-Limited AI Search Visibility
+Limited AI search visibility

 Qualified focuses on website engagement.
-It doesn't address how your brand appears in ChatGPT, Claude, or Perplexity—the increasingly important discovery layer where B2B buyers start their research.
+It doesn't address how your brand appears in ChatGPT, Claude, or Perplexity, the increasingly important discovery layer where B2B buyers start their research.

 Acquisitions create natural inflection points.
 Contracts come up for renewal.
 Integrations require new decisions.
 Teams reassess whether the current solution still fits.